MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 The unified labeling client replaces the Azure Information Protection classic client.
 To compare features and functionality with the classic client, see [Compare the labeling solutions for Windows computers](use-client.md#compare-the-labeling-solutions-for-windows-computers).

+## Version 2.9.113.0

+Unified labeling scanner and client version 2.9.113.0

+**Released** 1/31/2021

+**Supported through** 7/1/2021

+**Fix**:

+Fixed the following issues for File Explorer and the Azure Information Protection Viewer app:

+- Removing non-scoped labels is now supported from the File Explorer
+- Protected files can now be opened via the File Explorer when they are labeled, and required by the labeling policy to have a justification for the label
+- Guest users can now be added to view protected content using the AIP Viewer.

+For more information, see the [AIP unified labeling client user guide](clientv2-user-guide.md).
 ## Version 2.9.111.0

 Unified labeling scanner and client version 2.9.111.0